hahnicity/pam_two_factor/README.md

  * Your phone carrier is either ATT/Verizon/Sprint.
  * You have an internet connection :)

+As of this moment not all functionality for every conceivable two-factor circumstance has been builtin to this library but there is an API so additional modules can be added on to make this library more complete.

 ## Usage

 Modify configuration settings in pam_two_factor.conf according to your system.